srmainwaring/ardupilot_gazebo_models/README.md

 This is a Gazebo model of [Roger Chen's Sawppy Rover](https://github.com/Roger-random/Sawppy_Rover) integrated with ArduPilot.

-The model uses the ArduPilot Lua scripting framework to support the custom frame and control the 6 wheel motors and 4 steering servos.
+The controller for the model uses the ArduPilot Lua scripting framework to support the custom frame and control the 6 wheel motors and 4 steering servos.

+### Quadruped with ArduPilot

+This is a Gazebo model of a Quadruped robot developed by Ashvath in this project: [GSoC 2020: Walking Robot Support For Ardupilot](https://discuss.ardupilot.org/t/gsoc-2020-walking-robot-support-for-ardupilot/57080).

+The controller for this model also uses the ArduPilot Lua scripting framewortk.

 ## License